wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

 ##### 6 Meaning of interested

-*   (1) A director is _interested_ in a transaction of, or other matter relating to, the Service if the director---
+*   (1) A director is _interested_ in a transaction of, or another matter relating to, the Service if the director---

+    *   (a) may derive a financial benefit from the transaction or matter; or

-    *   (a) is a party to, or will derive a material financial benefit from, the transaction or matter; or
+    *   (b) is the spouse, civil union partner, de facto partner, child, or parent of a person who may derive a financial benefit from the transaction or matter; or

-    *   (b) has a material financial interest in another party to the transaction, or in a person to whom the matter relates; or
+    *   (c) may have a financial interest in a person to whom the transaction or matter relates; or

-    *   (c) is a director, officer, member, or trustee of another party to, or a person who will or may derive a material financial benefit from, the transaction or matter; or
+    *   (d) is a partner, director, officer, board member, or trustee of a person who may have a financial interest in a person to whom the transaction or matter relates; or

-    *   (d) is the parent, child, spouse, civil union partner, or de facto partner of another party to, or a person who will or may derive a material financial benefit from, the transaction or matter; or
+    *   (e) is interested in the transaction or matter because this Act so provides; or

-    *   (e) is otherwise directly or indirectly materially interested in the transaction or matter.
+    *   (f) is otherwise directly or indirectly interested in the transaction or matter.

-    (2) The transactions or matters relevant to subclause (1) include---
+    (2) However, a director is not interested in a transaction or matter---

-    *   (a) the performance of a function or exercise of a power by the Service:
+    *   (a) just because he or she is a member or an officer of a wholly owned subsidiary of the Service or of a subsidiary that is owned by the Service together with any Crown entity or entities; or

+    *   (b) because he or she receives an indemnity, insurance cover, remuneration, or other benefits authorised under any Act; or

+    *   (c) if his or her interest is so remote or insignificant that it cannot reasonably be regarded as likely to influence him or her in carrying out his or her responsibilities under any Act; or

+    *   (d) if this Act otherwise provides that he or she is not interested.

+    (3) In this clause, _matter_ means---

+    *   (a) the Service's performance of its functions or exercise of its powers; or

     *   (b) a negotiation, arrangement, agreement, or contract made or entered into, or proposed to be made or entered into, by the Service.

-    Schedule 2 clause 6(1)(d): amended, on 26 April 2005, by [section 7][139] of the Relationships (Statutory References) Act 2005 (2005 No 3).
+    Schedule 2 clause 6: replaced, on 28 November 2013, by [section 20][169] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 7 Obligation to disclose interest

-*   A director who is interested in a transaction, or proposed transaction of, or other matter relating to the Service must disclose the nature of the interest in accordance with [clause 8][140] as soon as practicable after the director becomes aware, or should have been aware, that he or she is interested.
+*   A director who is interested in a transaction, or proposed transaction of, or other matter relating to the Service must disclose the nature of the interest in accordance with [clause 8][170] as soon as practicable after the director becomes aware, or should have been aware, that he or she is interested.

 ##### 8 Method of disclosure

-*   A director required to disclose an interest under [clause 7][114] must make the disclosure---
+*   (1) A director required to disclose an interest under [clause 7][131] must---

+    *   (a) make the disclosure---

-    *   (a) to the chairperson of the board; and
+        *   (i) to the chairperson of the board; or

-    *   (b) if the director is the chairperson, to the responsible Ministers and the chairperson of Te Pūtahi Paoho.
+        *   (ii) if the director is the chairperson, to the responsible Ministers and the chairperson of Te Pūtahi Paoho; and

+    *   (b) ensure that the interest is entered in the interests register.

+    (2) The chairperson of the board must ensure that an interests register is established and maintained for the purpose of subclause (1)(b).

+    Schedule 2 clause 8: replaced, on 28 November 2013, by [section 21][171] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 9 Consequences of interest